 Natasha came to Team Domenica with little work experience, but with aspirations for paid work.

-are delighted to have secured a placement ideally suited to her natural abilities and capacity for employment.
-With the support of our job coach, Natasha has found it easy to develop strategies to rise to any new challenges her work may bring.
-This, along with the additional skills learnt through her in-house training with Team Domenica, has meant that her initial placement quickly consolidated into three shifts of fully paid work.
+Natasha now works on one of the donut stalls on Brighton Pier.
+With the support of her job coach, she has found it easy to develop strategies to rise to any new challenges and her initial placement quickly consolidated into three shifts of fully paid work.
 Brighton Pier have remarked that her exemplary reliability and timekeeping have been a real asset over busy weekend periods.
 Natasha is now saving for a deposit on a flat with her fiancé.

 Building on her customer service skills and with increased confidence, Natasha is now also working as a part-time receptionist for Team Domenica, answering the phones and passing on messages.

 Written by Team Domenica volunteer writer Julie Middleton